Easy Hearty Stuffed Tomatoes with Rice

 How to Store and Reheat Stuffed Tomatoes

 Let them cool to room temperature.
-Then seal the leftover cooked tomatoes in an airtight container or covered in cling-film.
+Then seal the leftover cooked tomatoes in an airtight container or covered with plastic wrap.
 Store the tomatoes in the refrigerator for up to 3 days.

 For longer storage refer to the freezer directions.